MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-II-Office-Secretary-Department-Transportation-Aviation-Proceedings/subchapter-A-Economic-Regulations/part-298-Exemptions-Air-Taxi-Commuter-Air-Carrier-Operations/subpart-A-General/section-298.2.md

 3 Empty weight is defined in section 03 of part 241 as follows: the weight of the airframe, engines, propellers, and fixed equipment.
 Empty weight excludes the weight of the crew and payload, but includes the weight of all fixed ballast, unusable fuel supply, undrainable oil, total quantity of engine coolant, and total quantity of hydraulic fluid.

-(i) Crew - 200 pounds per crew member required under FAA regulations,
+(i) Crew—200 pounds per crew member required under FAA regulations in 14 CFR chapter I,

-(ii) Oil - 350 pounds,
+(ii) Oil—350 pounds,

-(iii) Fuel - the minimum weight of fuel required under FAA regulations for a flight between domestic points 200 miles apart,4
+(iii) Fuel—the minimum weight of fuel required under FAA regulations in 14 CFR chapter I for a flight between domestic points 200 miles apart,4

 4 Assumes VFR weather conditions and flights not involving extended overwater operations.